kumpelblase2/vima/README.md

 Moreover, Plex is really lacking when it comes to customization of metadata.
 You can only use the already pre-defined fields from Plex(*) and combined with the lacking search, you can't really find the things you're actually looking for.

+There are a couple more of personal annoyances with plex, such as auto play pausing for 10 seconds if you haven't interacted for some time or not being able to regenerate thumbnails.
+I could live with these but I think this could be improved upon as well.

 (*): There are also some stupid things with metadata in plex.
 Some metadata will be pulled from the file metadata, but is not visible/editable in the UI (like Cast of a Movie).
 Others are there, but cannot be searched for (there's a 'Rating' when editing a video, but it's not the same field as 'Rating' in the search).

 ## Other Solutions